GiancarloCode/form_bloc/packages/flutter_form_bloc/README.md

 ```

-## 2. Create Field Blocs
+## 3. Create the Field Blocs
-You need to create field blocs, and these need to be final.
+Add the field blocs to the form bloc using `addFieldBloc` method.

 You can create: